 David: So there’s a lot of work that our team does in terms of just backend work that is invisible to our end users, that gives XPressEntry a really rock-solid emergency mustering solution.
 So we’re going to talk about here message queuing technology that you implemented into XPressEntry and how it works to ensure that XPressEntry can always stay up-to-date with what we are doing in the backend access control system.
 So what actually is the problem that we are seeing in the field?

 Chris: A problem we were seeing was people running- locking their database queries when they had a lot of activity coming in.
 Imagine a whole shift of a few hundred workers coming in.
 You have several hundred scans within a minute or two right?
-You end up with the frontend tear dock locking in and potentially if the database isn’t there for an activity to be processed, you might not capture the fact that someone was entering the area.
+You end up with the frontend tear dock locking in and potentially if the database isn’t there for an activity to be processed, you might not capture the fact that someone entered the area.
 So we were solving for that.

 David: And if you have a global customer you could be having records coming in thousands a minute because you’re coming from all over the world.